What is CoderDojo?

 CoderDojo is a volunteer led, global movement of free computer coding clubs for young people.

-CoderDojo Nelson joins CoderDojo Porirua and CoderDojo Invercargill as New Zealand’s third CoderDojo.
-We aim to give girls and boys from ages 7 to 15 the opportunity to learn computer coding in a fun and friendly environment.
+In 2015 CoderDojo Nelson joined CoderDojo Porirua and CoderDojo Invercargill as New Zealand’s third CoderDojo.
+We aim to give girls and boys from ages 7 upwards the opportunity to learn computer coding in a fun and friendly environment.

 Find out more about the global movement at coderdojo.com